colehaus/colex/content/posts/false-dichotomy-ideal-theory-debate/main.md

 Before I can make the argument that's it's a *false* dichotomy, I need to show that it's a putative dichotomy.
 There's little value in attacking [straw men](https://en.wikipedia.org/wiki/Straw_man).
 Since I've just read [@gaus2016], we'll examine that in detail and expect that it's representative of the larger discussion.

 The boundary that Gaus draws is between worlds in the 'neighborhood' of the status quo and those outside it.
-If we restrict our attention to worlds in the neighborhood, we're engaging in anti-ideal theory, but if we speculate on distant worlds we're doing ideal theory.
+If we restrict our attention to worlds in the neighborhood, we're engaging in non-ideal theory, but if we speculate on distant worlds we're doing ideal theory.
 What is this key neighborhood concept?
 In Gaus's words: "A neighborhood delimits a set of nearby social worlds characterized by relatively similar justice-relevant social structures."

 So we're already on firm grounds for a claim of dichotomous thinking.
 On this view, the [structure of the problem is dichotomous]{.noted}[^relax].
-But Gaus also demonstrates the dichotomous view when describing the divergent implications of the ideal and anti-ideal view:
+But Gaus also demonstrates the dichotomous view when describing the divergent implications of the ideal and non-ideal view:

 <blockquote>[L]ocal optimization often points in a different direction than pursuit of the ideal.
 We then confront what I have called [The Choice]{#the-choice}: should we turn our back on local optimization and move toward the ideal? [...
 O]ur judgments within our neighborhood have better warrant than judgments outside of it; if the ideal is outside our current neighborhood, then we are forgoing relatively clear gains in justice for an uncertain prospect that our realistic utopia lies in a different direction.
 [Mill’s revolutionaries]{.noted}[^revolutionaries], certain of their own wisdom and judgment, were more than willing to commit society to the pursuit of their vision of the ideal; their hubris had terrible costs for many.</blockquote>

 # Similarities

-Now, I'll hope you agree ideal and anti-ideal theory are framed as incompatible.
+Now, I'll hope you agree ideal and non-ideal theory are framed as incompatible.
 On that assumption, I'll begin to argue against the dichotomy.

 ## Uncertainty all around